-Nathan Powell is a partner based in Ogier's Hong Kong office and Global Head of Corporate legal services.
+Nathan Powell is a partner based in Ogier's Hong Kong office and is Global Head of Corporate legal services.
 He has a broad corporate finance practice with particular expertise in using BVI, Cayman and Jersey companies for capital markets, IPOs, mergers and acquisitions (public and private), consortium acquisitions, private equity structures and joint ventures.
+He is part of Ogier's multi-disciplinary Private Equity team.
+He specialises in Downstream Corporate advisory – acquisitions, investments and exits.
 He also has a strong focus on bank financing and restructurings.

 Prior to joining Ogier in 2006, Nathan spent eight years as a corporate lawyer with Freshfields in London and Singapore and spent seven months on secondment to UBS London.